Kemp Klein

 So You Want to Buy a Franchise?

-For many people who want guidance in starting their own business, franchising can be a great alternative.
-However, becoming a franchisee requires analysis of many issues, a few of which are discussed in this article.
+For many individuals seeking guidance in starting their own business, franchising can be an attractive alternative to launching an independent start-up.
+Franchising may offer an established brand, operational systems, and market recognition.
+However, becoming a franchisee requires careful evaluation of numerous legal, financial, and operational issues, some of which are discussed below.

 What do you get for the money?

-The initial franchise fee may not be the only fee that you may owe to the franchisor.
-There are often ongoing royalties, advertising and promotion costs, and required purchases.
-All of these must be evaluated in determining the full financial cost.
+In addition, the initial franchise fee may not be the only cost owed to the franchisor.
+Many franchise agreements include ongoing royalties, advertising and promotional fees, and required purchases from approved vendors.
+All of these obligations must be evaluated to understand the full financial cost of owning the franchise.

 Location, location, location

-Additionally, you need to determine the exact geographic rights that you are entitled to.
-Is the franchisor offering a franchise in a nearby location?
-Can your geographic location be reduced?
-Do you have a right of first refusal to acquire franchises in adjacent territories?
-Without some of these assurances, the value of your franchise may be diminished due to competing businesses.
+You must also determine the exact geographic rights granted under the franchise agreement.
+Is the franchisor permitted to open another franchise in a nearby location?
+Can your territory be reduced or modified?
+Do you have a right of first refusal to acquire adjacent territories?

 Franchisor experience